 Please give details of the structure.
 Workshops are intended to be interactive, and presentations should be limited only to those required to set the scene (guideline not more than a third of the time).
 If possible, give details of what will be presented.
 The discussions should be structured & time should be provided for feedback – information should be given for likely content of discussions.
 Remember that workshops can advance knowledge simply through in-depth discussion.
-Small group exercises / discussions are strongly supported to encourage participation of all those attending.
+Small group exercises/discussions are strongly supported to encourage the participation of all those attending.

 Example schedule: (1) Opening remarks & aims – 10 mins; (2) Short pre-planned presentations on relevant areas – 20 mins; (3) Small group discussions – 30 mins; (4) Reports from groups – 20 mins; (5) Closing remarks – 10 mins.